 The largest university in Romania, Babeș-Bolyai (its name formed out of the names of two scientists, one Romanian and the other Hungarian, to highlight its bilingual status) is also one of the oldest in the country.

 Every year, the city of Cluj hosts the three important music and film festivals of the country, held in spring and summer.
 The International Film Festival (TIFF) – a launching pad for Romanian films, Electric Castle (usually held in July at Bánffy Castle) and Untold (already a phenomenon that has gained popularity, attracting the best DJs in the world).
+So, if you’re ever traveling to Cluj, maybe you can plan in advance, so you enjoy some of these important events that happen every year.

 During the rest of the year, Cluj is a less touristic city compared to, for example, Bucharest.
 Therefore, it is less crowded during these periods, and you will be able to enjoy the city and the cultural objectives in peace.